vladdeSV/my-windows/README.md

 ## Code
 ### <img src="https://simpleicons.org/icons/sublimetext.svg" height="15">&nbsp;[Sublime Text](https://www.sublimetext.com/) ![Paid][Paid]
-The text editor I've loved over the years for it's speed.
+The text editor I've loved over the years for its speed.
 It's fast.
 It has a wide range of features, but speed is the primary reason I use this.
 Other GUI editors compare slow to Sublime Text.

 ### [Sublime Merge](https://www.sublimemerge.com/) ![Paid][Paid]
 Hands down, the best Git client I've used.
 I even prefer this over the terminal.